FUB-HCC/Innovonto-Core/services/idea-map-backend/README.md

         raise child_exception_type(errno_num, err_msg, err_filename)
     FileNotFoundError: [Errno 2] No such file or directory: 'cc': 'cc'

+Furthermore, numpy, scipy, pandas and tensorflow make various kinds of problems on alpine.

 ## Query Examples
 To get some ideas that you can cluster, you can use: